Nights-Software/ns-docs/resources/ers.md

 ## 🔧 Troubleshooting

 ### **Common Issues**

 {: .no_toc }

 #### **Fire & Smoke Problems**

 {: .no_toc }

 {: .warning }

 > **Resource Naming:** SmartFires and SmartHose must be named exactly `SmartFires` and `SmartHose` (case sensitive).
 Same applies to Lite versions.
-A common issue is that callouts can no longer be cancelled or will no longer spawn after encountering issues due to faulty naming of the resources
+A common issue is that callouts can no longer be cancelled or will no longer spawn after encountering issues due to faulty naming of the resources.

 #### **MDT Integration Issues**

 {: .no_toc }

 {: .tip }

 > **Solution:** Enable ERS in `night_shifts_mdt` config and enable Night Shifts in `night_ers` config.
 Duty can (optionally) toggled through the MDT

 #### **Hosting-Specific Issues**

 {: .no_toc }

 - **Iceline Hosting:** Set `Enable Beyond` to 1 in server dashboard
 - **Entity Spawning:** Ensure OneSync is properly configured in the host dashboard

 ### **Compatibility Checklist**

 {: .no_toc }

 - ✅ **Recommended Gamebuild:** 3323